|Mdm Toh Yeok Tee (HOD English)||Mr Arthur Kok (Lead Teacher)|

 Semestral Assessment (Mid-Year and End-of-Year Examinations) is guided by:

 - 1195 Syllabus for Normal Technical

-Continual Assessment features an interesting range of age-appropriate tasks such as inter-class debates, multimedia projects, drama showcases and tests.
+Continual Assessment features an interesting range of age-appropriate tasks such as multimedia projects, drama showcases and formative assessment.

 Enhancing English Learning and Teaching is a partnership with MOE’s English Language and Literature Branch.
 On top of being one of the pioneering schools, Bukit View Secondary School teachers were featured in videos for training teachers nationwide and in lesson study cycles culminating in an article for Northstar Online Publication.

 The National KidsRead programme sees scores of students collaborating with the National Library Board to read stories aloud to primary one and two pupils.
-This nationwide reading programme promotes a love for reading and cultivates good reading habits among young Singaporeans, specifically children from low-income families.
+This nationwide reading programme promotes a love for reading and cultivates good reading habits among young Singaporeans.